parkermac/LiveOcean/forcing/ocn4/README.txt

 2019.05.21 The new method Ofun.get_interpolated_alt() makes extensive use of nearest neighbor interpolation and the results is that the code is substantially faster: 1 min vs. 7 min for a cas6 backfill day.

+2020.03.16 I added some new methods to Ofun.py to make it get HYCOM FMRC files one day at a time.

 ===============================================================================
 * make_forcing_main.py is the main driver, similar in basic construction and usage to all the code of the same name in other forcing folders (e.g. riv2, tide1, atm).